3

 – Pepi

-Jun 16, 2017 at 9:33
+Commented Jun 16, 2017 at 9:33

 • VWP - active sterilising ingredient is: 12% sodium dichloroisocyanurate dihydrate.
 That is "a source of slow release chlorine".
 It contains no (intentional) peroxide.
 Peroxides break down in the presence of many things not just living organisms.
 Heavy metal ions/salts are a much better example (but don't try that at home).
-Jun 16, 2017 at 12:09
+Commented Jun 16, 2017 at 12:09

 • Ah!
 I see. @Pepi is confusing PBW with VWP.
 Two different things, the OP was using VWP not PBW.
 Devil in the detail.
-Jun 23, 2017 at 8:01
+Commented Jun 23, 2017 at 8:01

 • This answer originally said PBW, not VPW.
 It's an important distinction.
 Chlorine will ruin your beer regardless of sanitation.